-- If you are having issues with a neighbour who is a third party.
-All parties involved should initially cases where a landlord fails to enforce a tenant's - https://onestopshop.rtb.ie/
+- If you are having issues with a neighbour who is a tenant, you can apply for dispute resolution as a third party.
+All parties involved should initially try to resolve the matter directly themselves.
+In cases where a landlord fails to enforce a tenant's responsibilities, a person directly and adversely affected may take a case against the landlord through the Residential Tenancies Board (RTB). - For further information please check out https://onestopshop.rtb.ie/